dennissxz/data-science-handbook/13-statistics/13-randomized-trial.md

 #### External validity

-An estimate is internally valid if it is a good (unbiased) estimate for the population and setting of the trial.

 An estimate is externally valid if it is a good (unbiased) estimate for populations and settings outside those of the trial.

 All studies (RCT or not) have issues of external validity.